TROVE

 Get Trove

-Two paths in.
-Both free.
+Three paths in.
+All free.

-~170 KB · single file · Python 3.8+
+~170 KB · Python 3.8+ · GPLv3+

 Download faveat_trove.py

-Full repository · Codeberg · GPLv3+
+Both repos · Codeberg · GPLv3+

 Open on Codeberg →